mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 ### Transitioning to the GameLayer's Scene

-Calling Window.DefaultDirector.ReplaceScene, passing it the scene you want to display, does the actual transitioning between scenes.
+Calling Window.DefaultDirector.ReplaceScene, passing it the scene to display, does the actual transitioning between scenes.
 In this case, it transitions to the GameLayer's scene with the following line:

     Window.DefaultDirector.ReplaceScene (GameLayer.GameScene (Window));

 ### Implementing the GameLayer

 For the GameLayer, create a class named GameLayer, which again inherits from CCLayerColor.
-W'll be using a vbariety of dclass variables throughout htis tutorial, so let's go ahead and create them here:
+We'll be using a variety of class variables throughout this tutorial, so let's go ahead and create them here:

     public class GameLayer : CCLayerColor
     {